Derelict buildings in Offaly town in a 'dangerous state'

 State of derelict buildings in Clara highlighted

-A WARNING that many of the abandoned buildings in Clara were in a derelict state has been issued by a local Independent councillor.
+A warning that many of the abandoned buildings in an Offaly were in a derelict state has been issued by a local Independent councillor.

-Highlighting derelict buildings in the town under the Any Other Business slot at last week's meeting of Tullamore Municipal District, Cllr Ken Smollen lamented the number of derelict buildings in the town centre.
+Highlighting derelict buildings in the town under the Any Other Business slot at last week's meeting of Tullamore Municipal District, Cllr Ken Smollen lamented the number of derelict buildings in Clara town centre.

 “There are business premises that have been derelict for the past decade, maybe two,” Cllr Smollen outlined.